 - Consider a VA home loan if you’re eligible.
 VA mortgages for service members and eligible family members have no mortgage insurance.
-However, they do include a funding fee that functions pretty much the same way a single premium mortgage insurance policy does.
+However, they do include a funding fee that functions pretty much the same way a single-premium mortgage insurance policy does.

-- If you are a first-time buyer, a lower monthly payment may make it easier for you to afford your home and qualify for your mortgage.
+- If you are a first-time buyer, a lower monthly payment might make it easier for you to afford your home and qualify for your mortgage.
 You are also more likely to sell your home before your mortgage insurance would automatically terminate.
 So if LPMI gets you a significantly lower payment, that’s likely better for you than paying monthly PMI out of your own pocket.

 - VA home loan guarantees are benefits earned by service members, and VA mortgage rates are often the lowest available.
 There is no down payment requirement, and you can roll the funding fee into the mortgage.
 If you are eligible for a VA loan, consider this loan first.

 - Other government-backed loans like FHA and USDA tend to have more expensive insurance costs.
 They require both an upfront premium (which you can finance) and a monthly premium that never terminates regardless of your loan balance.
-These loans have their advantages, but low insurance cost is not among them.
+These loans have their advantages, but low mortgage insurance cost is not among them.

 No one likes paying for mortgage insurance, but no one likes throwing money away on rent, either.
 So, if you’re determined to buy a home sooner, mortgage insurance can help you do that — and there are many ways to make the cost of the coverage more affordable.